root-froxward/webapp-server-sec-related/README.md

 **One-command server hardening** — deploys a full defensive security stack (Wazuh SIEM + ModSecurity WAF + DDoS protection + SOAR automation + Fail2ban) and then audits it with live attack simulations.

+# This readme currently for setup.sh and checksec.sh , its not about other files that gonna be added here,other security related files gonna be named and contain readme what the tool does,how it works and how to deploy.
+You can see other tools in folder sec-hardening-related.
 ---

 ## What It Does